 Any foreign tax imposed on the taxable dividend in Japan will be eligible for foreign tax credit relief.

 The new rules apply for any dividends received by a Japanese corporate taxpayer whose fiscal year began on or after 1 April 2016.
-However, if the Japanese corporate taxpayer owned the stock of the foreign affiliate as of 1 April 2016, dividends received for years beginning between 1 April 2016 and 31 March 2018 will be subject to the old rules (i.e. still eligible for exclusion).
+However, if the Japanese corporate taxpayer owned the stock of the foreign affiliate as of 1 April 2016, dividends received for years beginning between 1 April 2016 and 31 March 2018 are subject to the old rules (i.e. still eligible for exclusion).

 The WHT for dividends is applicable at a rate of 15% national tax and 5% local tax or 20% (national tax) depending on the type of stock from which the dividends were received, and a tax credit may also be available for such WHT.
 The WHT (national tax) is subject to the income surtax of 2.1%, which is levied for the income earned for the period from 1 January 2013 through 31 December 2037.